 Tax decisions will be made at all times in a manner which is consistent with and complementary to TOMY’s overall strategy.
 Key business decisions should be made cognisant of the tax consequences and with the aim of optimising the after-tax returns for TOMY’s shareholders.
 The finance team will partner with the businesses to ensure there is that consistency.

 3. Governance, Tax Risk Management, and Attitude to Tax Planning and Tax Risk

 Responsibility and accountability for TOMY’s tax affairs is clearly defined in accordance with a Tax Responsibility Matrix, and decisions will be taken at an appropriate level, determined by formal Delegation of Authority.
 The Board of Directors takes overall responsibility for TOMY’s tax affairs.
-The CFO takes responsibility for the day to day management of the tax affairs, supported by members of the finance team.
-The CFO will report any significant tax matters to the Board of Directors.
+The Financial Controller takes responsibility for the day to day management of the tax affairs, supported by members of the finance team.
+The Financial Controller will report any significant tax matters to the Board of Directors.
 Diligent professional care and judgement will be employed to assess tax risks in order to arrive at well-reasoned conclusions on how the risks should be managed.
 Where there is uncertainty as to the application or interpretation of tax law, appropriate written advice evidencing the facts, risks and conclusions may be taken from third party advisers to support the decision-making process.